Descriptions of Events

 Farewell Breakfast

-Come as you are to the Farewell Breakfast, where you can partake in a good hearty breakfast before you head home.
+Come as you are to the farewell breakfast, where you can partake in a good hearty breakfast before you head home.
 The restaurant will open up early for those who want to get an early start on their journey home.
 The breakfast is long enough so attendees can pop in and out as they prepare to leave Provincetown.
-If you need to leave very early and can’t make it, so long until next year!
+If you need to leave early and can’t make it, so long until next year!
+For more information, please see the Farewell Breakfast page earlier in this guide on page 49.

 Workshop: